 4. Eastern Hognose Snake (Heterodon platirhinos)

-A snake with an unusual appearance is the eastern hognose snake, having a distinctly upturned snout.
-They use this to dig and burrow into loose soil – usually in woodlands and around forest edges along the eastern edge of the state.
+The eastern hognose snake is a snake with an unusual appearance, having a distinctly upturned snout.
+They use this to dig and burrow into loose soil usually in woodlands and around forest edges along the eastern edge of the state.
 Eastern hognose snakes usually reach 20 to 33 inches long.
 They are black, grey, brown, or red with either dark brown or black blotches on their bodies.
-They are not venomous but often mimic dangerous snakes when they are threatened by flattening their neck and hissing – which has earned them the nickname of the spreading adder.
+They are not venomous but often mimic dangerous snakes when they are threatened by flattening their neck and hissing, which has earned them the nickname of the spreading adder.
 However, if that doesn’t work then they are known to simply roll over and play dead.
 Talk about being dramatic!

 5. Speckled Kingsnake (Lampropeltis holbrooki)

 A snake with a particularly stunning appearance is the speckled kingsnake, which is black with yellow or white speckles in the middle of every dorsal scale.
 Speckled kingsnakes are large snakes and are typically 35 to 72 inches long.
 They mainly live in wet habitats in the extreme southeastern corner of Nebraska, such as swamps, wet prairies, and river bottoms.
 Despite not being venomous, speckled kingsnakes often mimic rattlesnakes by vibrating their tail in the leaf litter when they are threatened.
 They are constrictors and prey on small mammals, birds, lizards, amphibians, and other snakes.